gokrazy/gokrazy/website/content/userguide/package-config.md

 ---
-title: "Per-package configuration of build flags, environment variables and command-line flags"
+title: "Package config: flags and environment variables"
+menuTitle: "Flags and environment variables"
 weight: 15
 ---

-# Per-package configuration

 gokrazy will arrange for each included package to be started at boot.
 For example, given the following packer command: